Skip to content

 IECC typically requires R-25 to R-30 for floors over unconditioned crawl spaces depending on climate zone.
 This is about 8–10" of fiberglass batts.

-Span values in this guide are indicative for normal loads and C24 structural timber.
+Span values are indicative for normal residential loads and C24/No.2 structural timber.
 Projects requiring a building permit must be designed by a qualified structural engineer.
+Sound and fire separation requirements for floors between dwellings are regulated — confirm with your local authority before starting work.
+Self-levelling compound coverage depends on pour thickness and substrate absorption; always check the product data sheet.
 Last reviewed: May 2026